AADaoud/AADaoud/README.md

 - 👋 Hi, I’m @AADaoud
-- 👀 I’m interested in ...
-R, Python, and statistics
+- 👀 I’m interested in doing cool projects, whether it be software or hardware I love tinkering.
-- 🌱 I’m currently learning ...
-R, Python, and statistics
+- 🌱 I’m currently learning Compute Engineering.
-- 💞️ I’m looking to collaborate on ...
-R, Python, and statistics
+- 💞️ I’m looking to collaborate on interesting problems and on solving difficult challenges.
-- 📫 How to reach me ...
-R, Python and.. uh abdullah.daoud@ffipss.com
+- 📫 How to reach me: abdullah.daoud03@gmail.com

 <!---
 AADaoud/AADaoud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.